 Bold Leadership Delivering Results for Tulsa

-Councilor Lori Decter Wright is a dedicated, creative and results-oriented leader possessing an entrepreneurial spirit and more than twenty years of experience as a small-business owner and nonprofit executive.
+Councilor Lori Decter Wright is a dedicated, creative and results-oriented leader possessing an entrepreneurial spirit and twenty-five years of experience as a small-business owner and nonprofit executive.
 She has a gift for building consensus, achieving strategic goals, and collaborating to accomplish successful outcomes.
 She has a proven track record of being innovative and pragmatic when recognizing opportunities and resolving challenges.
 She brings her fresh perspective and energetic enthusiasm to Tulsa City Hall as your City Councilor in District 7.

 In addition to her work as a Tulsa City Councilor, Lori also serves as the Executive Director of Kendall Whittier Incorporated (KWI), a community-based nonprofit organization founded in 1968 that is focused on food insecurity in Tulsa's Kendall Whittier, The Pearl, and Crutchfield neighborhoods.
 KWI operates the only emergency food pantry in the area that delivers groceries to doors five days a week, 52 weeks a year.
 KWI also sponsors three organic community gardens.
 Through her work, Lori has built solid relationships with charitable foundations, corporate sponsors, and individual donors across the city and state.
 She collaborates with staff and hundreds of volunteers to ensure that thousands of Tulsans in need are fed and nourished.
 She has an excellent reputation for getting things done and for connecting folks to each other so that they can cooperatively work toward achieving positive outcomes for the people of Tulsa.

 Prior to joining Kendall Whittier Incorporated, Lori served as Director of Education and Membership for Sweet Adelines International, a nonprofit association for women founded in Tulsa in 1948 and is headquartered in South Tulsa.
 During her seven years there on the Executive Management Team, Lori helped lead the multi-million dollar organization to innovate new methods for delivering education, programming and member benefits to its 23,000 members world-wide.
 She also strengthened its youth outreach programs and assisted communities across the globe with empowering young women through music education.